Grow in South Australia

 More people live inside this circle than outside.

 Adelaide’s location makes it a centre of Australia’s road, rail and air links.
 South Australia offers quick and cost effective air and sea freight transport to major markets in Asia.

 Adelaide has been rated as the most cost-competitive city for doing business in Asia-Pacific by KPMG on their Competitive Alternatives 2016 index.

-South Australia’s labour costs are 9% below the Australian average and the government offers dedicated skills packages to help your company recruit and train employees.
+South Australia’s labour costs are 9% below the Australian average.

 Industrial land and office space are available at rates lower than other mainland Australian states.
 With a well-planned supply of industrial land linked to strategic infrastructure and transport corridors the cost of doing business in Adelaide is highly competitive.

 Adelaide is the only mainland capital from which it is possible to easily fly to and return from all other mainland capitals in Australia within a day.
 By locating in Adelaide, businesses can manage, train and further grow their national and regional sales and distribution teams.

 Foreign investors are assured by Australia’s stable political environment as well as the efficiency and transparency of its legal system.
 Australia’s legislative and regulatory frameworks are similar to those of many developed countries in the Western world.